George Crowley Trio

 “Crowley’s strongly melodic themes provide the jumping off point for vigorous group interaction and the balance between the written and the improvised and between the accessible and the abstract is excellent throughout.” – ★★★★ The Jazz Mann

-Rob Luft is an award-winning young jazz guitarist from London whose virtuosity has been compared to that of six-string legends John McLaughlin, Al Di Meola & Paco De Lucia.
-Rob was the recipient of the 2016 Kenny Wheeler Prize from The Royal Academy of Music and also of second prize in the 2016 Jazz Guitar Competition at the Montreux Jazz Festival.
+Rob Luft is an award-winning young jazz guitarist whose virtuosity has been compared to that of six-string legends John McLaughlin, Al Di Meola & Paco De Lucia.
+Rob was the recipient of the 2016 Kenny Wheeler Prize from The Royal Academy of Music and second prize in the 2016 Jazz Guitar Competition at the Montreux Jazz Festival.
 His debut album, ‘Riser’, was released on Edition Records in 2017 to widespread critical acclaim from the European jazz media.
 John Fordham wrote in The Guardian that it’s a “very sophisticated debut, but given Luft’s old-soul achievements since his early teens, we should have heard it coming”.
-Following the success of his first album Rob was nominated for a string of awards in the Jazz FM Awards and the Parliamentary Jazz Awards.
 His latest album ‘Life Is The Dancer’ was released in April 2020.

 “With Riser Luft has produced a debut album of remarkable originality, strong compositions and he’s assisted by a formidable quartet of musicians whose natural sensibilities and talents only serve to enhance the project.” – All About Jazz (UK)